LedgerHQ/ledger-live/CONTRIBUTING.md

 3. Follow additional installation steps depending on which package you want to contribute to.
 4. Make your changes.
 5. If you’ve fixed a bug or added code that should be tested, add tests!
-6. Cleanup your branch. (make atomic commits, squash tiny commits, prevent unnecessary merge commits…)
+6. Cleanup your branch - unless it contains merge commits (perform atomic commits, squash tiny commits…).
 7. Make sure that the code passes linter and type checks (`pnpm lint:fix` and `pnpm typecheck`).
 8. Make sure the code passes unit and end to end tests (`pnpm test`).
-9. Add an entry to the changelog. (`pnpm changelog`)
+9. Add an entry to the changelog (`pnpm changelog`).
 10. Profit!

 ### Git Conventions